 Students enter the industry at different levels depending on their qualifications and experience.
 Our graduates now hold many senior positions in the agricultural and land-based industries.

 Some graduates return to farming either as farmers or assistants on large farms.
-Successful farmers need to be technically and practically competent and be able to make good business decisions in a changing environment.
+Successful farmers need to be technically and practically competent as well as be able to make good business decisions in a changing environment.

 The College Farm is made up of the Dairy Centre (170 hectares), the Beef and Sheep Centre (130 hectares) and the Hill Farm Centre (1,040 hectares).
 The three centres provide a unique resource for students to adopt a ‘learning by doing’ approach while undertaking a course at CAFRE.